DannyRukks/HR-Analytics-Report/README.md

 - The organization should adopt policies to bridge the gap between the male and female employees
 - Measures should be put in place to increase the job satisfaction level of the employees
 - The company should revisit the working hours of the employees and make it more flexible for better performance.
 - Incentives and a rewarding system should be put in place to encourage hard working staff
+# Conclusion
+The Human Resource Manager can key into this analysis and the recommendations provided to improve the income and salary structure of the employees.
+Click [here](https://app.powerbi.com/groups/me/reports/ef7fe0ff-bc47-46f6-b251-cf3c2c8e4cd6?ctid=96c3451c-0db8-4f19-88af-5cb06c0a43fe&pbi_source=linkShare&bookmarkGuid=1c507c77-8d6a-4596-b7f8-1f4ab6ca05df) to access the dashboards for interactivity.